- 2023 Topic: Migration and Boundaries—Reconceptualizing Mobility in the Eastern Mediterranean and Beyond

 Seminars and structure

-The Harvard Summer Program in Greece is fundamentally interdisciplinary, combining historical, literary, philosophical, and linguistic approaches to cultural exchange.
+The Harvard Summer School Program in Greece is fundamentally interdisciplinary, combining historical, literary, philosophical, and linguistic approaches to cultural exchange.
 The pedagogical model is interactive and research-driven, with faculty members and students exchanging ideas around the seminar table, making it a real laboratory for comparative and collaborative thinking.
 There are eight week-long seminars taught in English and each of them meets Monday through Thursday, for a total of four two-hour periods.
 Seminars run in pairs over the first four weeks of the course; the fifth week is devoted to the writing of the final ten-page paper.
-You may view the 2022 Syllabus of the program in the call for applications.
+You may view the 2023 Syllabus of the program in the call for applications.

 Furthermore, an essential part of the program’s curriculum is the weekend excursions to renowned historical and archaeological sites, along with various other extracurricular activities, such as dramatic performances and beach trips.

 Eligibility and scholarship opportunities

 The program is addressed to Harvard college students, as well as undergrads from universities around the globe.
 There are no prerequisites, apart from being in good academic standing and proficiently skilled in English.

 Like with every other Harvard Summer School program, Harvard applicants are eligible for funding opportunities from the Office of Career Services.
 Additionally, support from the Center for Hellenic Studies in Washington enables the program to further enhance the diversity of its student body through three competitive student scholarships in collaboration with the University of Patras in Greece and the Fudan University in China.

 CHS Greece and the Harvard Summer School program

 Since 2008, the program has benefited further from the establishment of CHS Greece.
 Seminars and workshops take place at the Center’s facilities in Nafplio and CHS Greece supports administratively and logistically the program.
-Additional strong academic links, through the establishment of research fellowships, guest lectureships and an additional University of Patras student scholarship, have been forged owing to CHS Greece institutional stature.
+Additional strong academic links, through the establishment of fellowships, guest lectureships and an additional University of Patras student scholarship, have been forged owing to CHS Greece institutional stature.